particle-iot/docs/src/content/getting-started/new.md

 The header format must be exactly that because the search feature uses that to delimit entries, and determine the date of entries
 --}}

+### B504 2024-12-13

+The B-Series SoM B504 did not previously list Verizon as supported for enterprise customers, though it is supported.

 ### Ethernet pin remapping 2024-12-12

 Added additional instructions to [Ethernet pin remapping](/reference/device-os/api/ethernet/pin-configuration-ethernet/)